SSWConsulting/SSW.People.Profiles/Brooke-Rooney/Brooke-Rooney.md

 linkedin:  ""
 skype:  ""

-quote:  ""Even the smallest person can change the course of the future." -LOTR"
+quote:  "\"Even the smallest person can change the course of the future.\" -LOTR"
 ---

 <span>